Coca-Cola x Crocs: All You Need To Know About The New Soda And Clogs Collaboration

 When will the Coca-Cola x Crocs collection hit stores?

-The Coca-Cola x Crocs collaboration will be available starting 22 November 2023 at chosen retailers, on the Crocs website and on Foot Locker for a price of USD 60 (THB 2,107).
+The Coca-Cola x Crocs collaboration will be available starting 22 November 2023 at chosen retailers, on the Crocs website and on Foot Locker for a price of USD 60 (HKD 467).

 (Hero and feature image credit: Courtesy Instagram/Footlocker PH)